-On June 29, 2009, the Company signed a five-year commercial lease agreement for 5,466 square feet of office space in Rockville, Maryland.
+On June 7, 2013, the Company signed the first amendment to its commercial lease agreement for 5,466 square feet of office space in Rockville, Maryland.
 Under the lease agreement, the Company pays its allocable portion of real estate taxes and common area operating charges.
-Rent paid under the Company's lease during the years ended December 31, 2015, 2014 and 2013 was \$202,529, \$155,057 and \$117,977, respectively.